 There are many types of medical instrument that cannot tolerate sterilisation by heat (autoclaving) and which, as a consequence, have to be disinfected with a liquid chemical disinfectant.
-The best known of these instruments are flexible endoscopes.
+The best known of these instruments are flexible endoscopes and ultrasound probes.

-Endoscopes are used in many clinical areas of a hospital.
-For our product development and marketing strategy we have segregated them into the large, complex, multi-channelled endoscopes that are used in departments such as gastrointestinal (GI) endoscopy; and the smaller and less complex instruments that are used in other departments of the hospital such as Ear, Nose and Throat (ENT), Cardiology, Urology and Ultrasound.
+Flexible endoscopes are used in many clinical areas of a hospital.
+For our product development and marketing strategy we have segregated them into the large, complex, multi-channelled endoscopes that are used in departments such as gastro-intestinal (GI) endoscopy; and the smaller and less complex instruments that are used in departments such as ear, nose and throat (ENT), cardiology, anaesthesia and urology.
 We categorise the larger, complex instruments under the banner MCE (multi-channelled endoscopes), and the smaller, less complex instruments under the banner N&SLI (non and single lumened instruments).
+Also included in the N&SLI category are ultrasound probes which are used very widely throughout all hospitals for diagnostic procedures carried out in obstetrics and gynaecology, IVF, maternity and urology.